Who We Serve / General Partners – Primary Commitment Program

 Frequently Asked Questions

-Why is the primary commitment fully funded at each closing?
+Why is the primary commitment fully funded within three (3) business days of each closing?

 Does the primary commitment require any manager ownership or fee reductions?